-Proposals requesting the EVN as ground array support or correlation at JIVE for RadioAstron AO6 (till June 2019) and AO7 (July 2019 till June 2020 inclusive) observations may be submitted at this deadline.
+Proposals requesting the EVN as ground array support or correlation at JIVE for RadioAstron AO7 (July 2019 till June 2020 inclusive) observations may be submitted at this deadline.
 As the current status of RadioAstron is uncertain, the proposals should include a section dedicated to the science achievable without RadioAstron allowing the PC to evaluate the proposal also as an EVN or global standalone proposal if RadioAstron is unavailable.
 For more information see http://www.asc.rssi.ru/radioastron/.

 Use of Australian VLBI Network Antennas

 Some Australian Long Baseline Array (LBA) time will be made available for simultaneous scheduling with the EVN, thus enabling the possibility of joint LBA/EVN observations.
 The easternmost stations of the EVN are in a similar longitude range to the LBA telescopes, and for sources in equatorial regions, baselines to western European stations are also achievable for a brief period of time.
 Joint LBA time is likely to be heavily oversubscribed, and authors are requested to note whether they are prepared to accept scheduling without LBA antennas being present.
 EVN+LBA observations should be possible at all principal EVN wavebands from 21 cm to 1.3 cm.
 When specifying requested antennas from the LBA in the Northstar Proposal tool, please specify 'LBA' under the "other" row in the telescope-selection box - this selects all antennas that are available for joint observations.

 Joint observations with other facilities